zeeshanmcp12/terraform/README.md

 - terraform fmt -> Rewrites all terraform configuration files in a well presented and easy to read format.
 Similar to golang.
 - terraform validate -> very usefull command to see if configuration is valid or not.
 It also indicate if any property (attribute) is missing in a resource etc.
 - terraform plan -var-file="dev.tfvars"
+- terraform import -> to import the existing resource

 ### Command specific notes